Today’s guest post comes to us from Brendon Gleaves where he’ll be teaching us how to self-learn French in a better way!

 4. A Movie Per Day

 Most teenagers in Europe are well versed in communicating in English because they have literally seen all Hollywood movies.
 The same is true for French.
 If you want to immerse in their culture and learn idioms and words commonly used in France, watching a movie a day should not be too much.
+There are plenty of French movies available on YouTube, so you don’t need to invest in DVDs or specialty TV channels.

 5. Get New Connections